SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 Microbiome - think of your skin microbiome as a bustling city or a rainforest – like a web of trees, animals and insects – it's comprised of trillions of microorganisms (bacteria, fungi, algae, protozoa and viruses) that all work together.
 These protect us against harmful pathogens and aggressors, support and strengthen our skin immunity, and boost the skin's natural barrier function.

-Retinol* - made from vitamin A, these small molecules go deep beneath the outer layer of your skin to neutralise free radicals which boosts collagen production, having a plumping effect.
-This is often associated with the reduction of fine lines and wrinkles.
+Retinol - made from vitamin A, these small molecules go deep beneath the outer layer of your skin to neutralise free radicals which boosts collagen production, having a plumping effect.
+Retinol is usually too harsh for sensitive skin, which is why we formulated our Bakuchiol Booster, providing the same incredible results but without the irritation.

 Salicylic acid - a type of BHA that is a common chemical exfoliant, often used to treat acne.
 It is often too harsh for sensitive skin which is why we formulate with hemp seed oil; it's acne's sustainable alternative to salicylic acid